 The major downside for any cobot manufacturer: Capacity.
 No cobot manufacturer has the capacity to sell into or to service this gargantuan market.

-Hint: If Toyota started manufacturing cobots, it would literally own the Chinese market…as well as every other cobot market worldwide.
+Hint: If Toyota (which owns 25% of Denso) started manufacturing cobots, it would literally own the Chinese market…as well as every other cobot market worldwide.
 Toyota already has showrooms all over the globe capable of demoing cobots to interested SMEs.
 Plus, every happy buyer of a Toyota cobot just might look kindly at the purchase of a Camry for the family.